Cancel on timeouts TypeScript & Go only

 It's possible to force runs to cancel if they take too long to start, or if the runs execute for too long.
 The timeouts configuration property allows you to automatically cancel functions based off of two timeout properties:

-• timeouts.start, which controls how long a function can stay unstarted in the queue
+• timeouts.start, which controls how long a function can stay "queued" before they start

 • timeouts.finish, which controls how long a function can execute once started